MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AutomyDataAnalytics.md

 | | |

 ## Prerequisites
-Before you can sign in to Automy Data Analytics, you must have an Automy Token Report.
+Before you can sign in to Automy Data Analytics, you must have an Automy Report Token.

 ## Capabilities Supported